About this listing

 Take Highway 11 to Volcano.
 After mile 26, turn left on Pearl Avenue.
 If coming from Kona/South Point, pass the 27 mile marker.
 After the Lanihuli/Wright Road sign, turn right on Pearl Avenue.
 At the lefthand corner of Pearl and 7th, just a few miles away from the actively erupting Halemaumau Crater in the Volcanoes National Park, discover a delightful romantic studio surrounded by a Japanese bonsai garden and koi pond.

 This beautiful open-beam studio boasts a kitchen complete with a full-sized refrigerator, microwave oven and gas stove.
-Amenities such as Japanese dishes, fleece-lined hapi coats and wireless internet, video and CD players.
+Amenities include Japanese dishes, fleece-lined hapi coats and wireless internet, video and CD players.
 A queen-size bed with down comforter as well as an additional futon couch which opens into a bed, can accomodate 4 people.
 An infrared heater keeps you toasty on chilly evenings.

 Laundry facilities with detergent and supplies ($6 per load) is available to make your traveling convenient and get you ready for the next adventure on your tour of the islands.